noggl/AniPlanrr/README.md

 RADARRURL="http://192.168.1.1:7878/"        # Sonarr URL - Optional
 RADARRAPIKEY="yourapikey"                   # Sonarr API Key - Needed if using Radarr MONITOR='all'                               # Monitor Type (all, future, missing, existing, firstSeason, latestSeason, pilot) ALL IS RECOMMENDED, OTHER FLAGS MAY BE BROKEN
-RETRY=True                                  # If True, will write failed shows to ignore file to ignore next time.
-If not set, will not ignore anything.
+RETRY=True                                  # If False, will write failed shows to ignore file to ignore next time.
+If True, will not ignore anything.
 If set to 'manual', will ignore entries in ignore, but not add more.
 INTERVAL=3600                               # Interval in seconds to run the script on (this will run it every hour) - Necessary in containers
 LOGGING=False                               # If True, will add extra output for debug purposes!
 Also generates a logging folder (config/log)
 RESPECTFUL_ADDING                           # If True, will not even touch a series if it's already listed in the application